 Hailed by The New York Times as “a bass with an attitude and the goods to back it up,” Matt Boehler has been critically acclaimed both for his dramatic skill and his vocal ability.
-With Wolf Trap Opera Company, Mr. Boehler garnered much praise in the title role in Sweeney Todd:
+With Wolf Trap Opera Company, Mr. Boehler garnered much praise in the title role in Sweeney Todd.
+The Washington Post raved:

 In recent seasons, Mr. Boehler has enjoyed busy schedules on both the operatic stage and the concert platform.
 He joined the rosters of Lyric Opera of Chicago and The Metropolitan Opera, covering roles at both houses.
 He has been featured in productions with Minnesota Opera, Opera Theater of Saint Louis, Wolf Trap Opera, Opera Lyra Ottawa, Central City Opera, Florentine Opera, Hawaii Opera Theater, Opera New Jersey and Festival Lyrique-en-mer.
 In concert, he has been heard with the New York Philharmonic, Baltimore Symphony Orchestra, American Symphony Orchestra, Orpheus Chamber Orchestra and Oratorio Society of New York.
-He has been seen in several critically acclaimed performances with the New York Festival of Song and he recently appeared in recital with the Lotte Lehmann Foundation in their first annual Emerging Artists Concert Series.
+He has been seen in several critically acclaimed performances with the New York Festival of Song and he recently appeared in recital at Spoleto Festival USA and with the Lotte Lehmann Foundation.